Atlanta Insurance Claims Attorney Explains Diminution in Value Claims

 To learn the diminished value of your vehicle, you have to subtract the value of your car after the accident from the value of your car before the accident.
 For example, if your car was worth $50,000 before your accident and only worth $35,000 after all repairs, your car diminished in value by $15,000.

 Although insurance companies are aware that they owe you for the diminished value of your vehicle, getting them to agree to the correct payment can be extremely difficult.
 They may argue with you about the value of your car before the accident, the value of your car after the accident, or the formula with which the diminished value was calculated.
-To receive fair compensation for the damage done to your car, you may have to fight back with the help of a car accident attorney.
+To receive fair compensation for the damage done to your car, you may have to fight back the diminution in value claim with the help of a car accident attorney.

 How to Prepare for a Diminished Value Claim